 David Harris was elected to the Board in 2001, serves as the Association’s Board Chairman and is a member of the Governance Committee.
-Mr. Harris lives in Johnson County and owns property in Somervell, Johnson, and Bosque Counties.
-Mr. Harris is president of Bob Harris Oil Company, which is involved in retail gasoline marketing, ranching (cow-calf), real estate development, and sand and gravel.
-He is also the president of Harris Riverbend Farms, a purebred and commercial cow-calf operation, a partner in Mansfield Joint Venture, which is involved in warehouse development, the managing partner of Alvarado Joint Venture, which is involved in real estate development, a partner in Deli Partners, a deli and fast food operation, the managing partner in Brazos Aggregates, a sand and gravel operation and a director of Cleburne Economic Development Board.
+Mr. Harris lives in Johnson County and owns property in Somervell, Johnson and Bosque counties.
+Mr. Harris is President of Bob Harris Oil Company, which is involved in retail gasoline marketing, ranching (cow-calf), real estate development, and sand and gravel.
+He is also the President of Harris Riverbend Farms, a purebred and commercial cow-calf operation; a partner in Mansfield Joint Venture, which is involved in warehouse development; the managing partner of Alvarado Joint Venture, which is involved in real estate development; a partner in Deli Partners, a deli and fast food operation; the managing partner in Brazos Aggregates, a sand and gravel operation; and a director of Cleburne Economic Development Board.
 Mr. Harris serves on the Somervell County Livestock and Forage Performance Committee.
-He has previously served as president of the Premier Santa Gertrudis Association and vice-president of marketing for Santa Gertrudis Breeders International.
+He has previously served as President of the Premier Santa Gertrudis Association and Vice President of Marketing for Santa Gertrudis Breeders International.

-Matt Carter was born in Dalhart, Texas, where his family continues to reside and operate the family ranching and farming interests.
-He was elected to the board in 2020 and serves on the Audit Committee.
-Since 2008, Mr. Carter has been vice president for Fine Line, LP which has been his primary occupation for the past five years.
+Matt Carter was elected to the Board in 2020 and serves on the Audit Committee.
+He was born in Dalhart, Texas, where his family continues to reside and operate the family ranching and farming interest.
+Since 2008, Mr. Carter has been Vice President for Fine Line, LP, which has been his primary occupation for the past five years.
 In addition to his interest in his family’s operation in Dalhart, Mr. Carter owns and operates acreage in Jack County, where he and his family manage their cow-calf operation.
-He is a graduate of Tascosa High School in Amarillo, Texas, earned a BS in Finance from Texas Christian University, and holds an MBA from the University of Texas Arlington.
+He is a graduate of Tascosa High School in Amarillo, Texas, earned a BS in Finance from Texas Christian University, and holds an MBA from the University of Texas, Arlington.
 Matt is active in the Fort Worth Stock Show & Rodeo, as well as provides guidance to other business interests through board participation.
-Mr. Carter and his wife have been married for 17 years and have two sons in middle school.
+Mr. Carter and his wife have been married since 2002 and have two sons in middle school.

-Gil Flautt V is a resident of the Novice Community in the Blossom area of Lamar County, Texas.
-Mr. Flautt was elected to the Board in January 2019 and serves on the Compensation Committee.
-Mr. Flautt is a self-employed rancher whose beef cattle operation includes cows, calves, and yearlings.
+Gil Flautt V was elected to the Board in 2018 and serves on the Compensation Committee.
+Mr. Flautt is a resident of the Novice Community in the Blossom area of Lamar County, Texas.
+Mr. Flautt is a self-employed rancher whose beef cattle operation includes cows, calves and yearlings.
 Ranching has been his principal occupation for the past five years.
+In August 2020, he and a partner purchased Paris Livestock, LLC, a weekly auction business for the sale of livestock.
 He earned a BS degree in Agribusiness from Sam Houston State University and returned to his family’s ranch upon graduation.
 He currently serves on the Paris Rodeo & Horse Club board.
 He is a member of the Texas Farm Bureau and the Novice Baptist Church.
 His wife is Celeste Flautt.

 Chad Lee was elected to the Board in 2011 as a Director-Elected Director.
-He serves on the Governance Committee and is the chairman of the Compensation Committee.
+He serves on the Governance Committee and is the Chairman of the Compensation Committee.
 Mr. Lee is a private practice attorney with an emphasis on criminal defense, employment, and various agriculture issues, including contracts, oil and gas leasing, and real property disputes.
-Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas Southwestern Cattle Raisers, and a director at Operation Orphans, a non-profit benefiting foster children.
+Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas and Southwestern Cattle Raisers, and is a director at Operation Orphans, a non-profit benefiting foster children.

 Stockholder Director Elections